Tinker-Twins/Robust_Behavioral_Cloning/README.md

 In this work, we present a lightweight pipeline for robust behavioral cloning of a human driver using end-to-end imitation learning.
 The proposed pipeline was employed to train and deploy three distinct driving behavior models onto a simulated vehicle.

 ## Simulation System
 The simulation system employed for validating the proposed pipeline was a rework of an [open source simulator](https://github.com/udacity/self-driving-car-sim) developed by Udacity.
-The simulator source files can be found [here](https://github.com/Tinker-Twins/Behavioral-Cloning-Simulator).
+The source files of the `Behavioral Cloning Simulator` can be found [here](https://github.com/Tinker-Twins/Behavioral-Cloning-Simulator).

 The simulator currently supports two tracks, viz. `Lake Track` and `Mountain Track`, for training and testing three different driving behaviors.